 Does the thought of handling enquiries send you into a state of frenzy or excitement…or perhaps both?

-BUT… you also have this fear of saying the wrong thing to them, sounding expensive and most of all, getting tongue-tied. ?Of course you want to be prepared and know that the person at the other end of the phone, loves the sound of what you do and wants to work with?you instead of another VA!
+BUT… you also have this fear of saying the wrong thing to them, sounding expensive and most of all, getting tongue-tied.
+Of course, you want to be prepared and know that the person at the other end of theenquiry loves the sound of what you do and wants to work with you instead of another VA!

 So, how to you avoid coming across like a nervous teenager and instead to come across as a confident business owner who can make a sale?

-First rule!
-It’s NOT about you. ?It’s about them. ?And I know this is going to sound really weird, BUT, avoid selling in that phone call. ?If you’ve already had a call with that person, they’ve moved from an equirer to a warm prospect.
+I know this is going to sound really weird, BUT avoid selling to them, instead add value.
+If you’ve already had a call with that person, they’ve moved from an enquirer to a warm prospect.

 I would, instead, use that phone call to get to know what challenges that person was currently experiencing, the solution they wanted to achieve and the business results they needed to arrive at.

-The fact of the matter is, they won’t always know what information they are asking for, especially if they’re not that familiar with VAs. ?What they will have is a challenge and they have probably got to the point that they are frustrated with that challenge and need a solution,?fast!
+The fact of the matter is, they won’t always know what information they are asking for, especially if they’re not that familiar with VAs.
+What they will have possibly is a challenge and they have probably got to the point that they are frustrated with that challenge and need a solution, fast!

 Here are my tips to what you can do to be prepared and handle enquiries with confidence.

 The fact that they’ve called you or sent you a message is great, there’s a need.
 If they have picked up the phone and telephoned you, be sure to be welcoming on the phone and smile.